-Andrew Weissman is a Senior Energy Advisor at Haynes and Boone.
+Andrew Weissman is counsel at Haynes and Boone.
 During the course of his more than 30-year career, Andy has helped to transform energy and environmental policy at the state and federal level and to develop innovative new structures for major energy transactions.
 He works with clients to solve complex business, legal and regulatory problems by successfully devising unique "out of the box" solutions.

 As an attorney and energy market analyst, Andy has provided strategic advice and counseling to more than fifty major power producers, financial players, major electric and gas utilities, independent oil and gas producers, coal producers, energy traders, hedge funds, retail and wholesale energy marketers, equipment vendors and large energy users, typically at the CEO level, advising these clients on many of the highest stakes issues affecting the energy industry.